SEO Tutotials for Beginners covers – how search engines work? What really matters in SEO? Black Hat v/s White Hat SEO. On-Page SEO and off-Page SEO

 The major reasons for guest posting are:

-- Host blogger has new content for readers
+- The host blogger has new content for readers.

-- It’s excellent for getting some links for search engines
+- It’s excellent to get some links for search engines.

 Win-win for all.
 The problem is, many people misuse it.
 I never allow any guest posts for the sole reason for getting backlinks, but if anyone wants to share a story, I am ok with it.

 There’s a tactical correlation between content getting social share and the corresponding page or site’s rank position.
 However, the engagement rate (like comment & share) of the content is crucial.
 It’s the social engagement that firmly adheres to higher organic rankings.